Untangled - Lisa Damour - E-Book

 Maya filled in the picture.

-I reassured Maya that her friends were probably right—that her daughter’s prickly behavior was normal.
+I reassured Maya that her friends were probably right—that her daughter’s prickly behavior was standard young adolescent fare.
 Then I encouraged her to see the change in Camille from a new perspective: there were seven transitions she would be making as she journeyed toward adulthood, and parting with childhood was one of them.
 Camille was doing exactly what we expect—even want—teenagers to do.
 And she was doing what they have done at least since 1958, when Anna Freud noted that the typical teenager lives “in the home in the attitude of a boarder, usually a very inconsiderate one so far as the older and younger family members are concerned.”
-Despite the fact that it has long been normal for teenagers to hold their parents at arm’s length, most of us feel rocked by the seismic shift in our relationship with our daughter.
+Despite the fact that teenagers have long held their parents at arm’s length, most of us feel rocked by the seismic shift in our relationship with our daughter.

 You’ll notice that Anna Freud’s wisdom appears throughout this book; there are two reasons for this.
 First, she holds a special place in the history of psychology for being among the first to articulate, and normalize, many of the predictable challenges that unfold during adolescence.
 Needless to say, this book aims to build upon that fine tradition.
 Second, she holds a special place in my heart because she played a small role in my decision to become a psychologist.